 Making and freezing homemade baby food is a way to make sure your baby is getting adequate nutrition, and it may help you save a lot of money.
 However, freezing baby food isn't as simple as pureeing the food and throwing it into the freezer.
 If you're going to freeze baby food, you need to know the basics, such as what freezes well, freezing proper portion sizes and making sure the food stays safe for your baby to eat.

 Freezing homemade baby food is fairly simple when you know what you are doing.
+Start by preparing your favorite homemade baby food recipes.
 Once you have made baby food, it is relatively simple to freeze.